amblerhq/withCSV/README.md

 Feel free to write us about any [bug you may find](https://github.com/amblerhq/withCSV/issues), or [submit a PR](https://github.com/amblerhq/withCSV/pulls) if you have fresh ideas for the library !

-This project does its testing with a [ghetto Jest clone](tests/index.ts) written in <60 lines, and which includes basic benchmarking.
-You can launch the test suite & benchmarks with `npm test` or `yarn test` (it should take around 1 minute).
+You can run the tests with `yarn test` and the benchmarks with `yarn benchmark` (this will generate ~250MB of fixtures).

 Here are the benchmark results on a decently powerful machine.
 Small sample contains 100 rows, medium contains 100 000 and large contains 2 000 000.